RainingUmbrellas/RainingUmbrellas.github.io/_posts/2022-12-16-December 16-Entry.md

 I also liked how the exam at the end gave some suggested areas for me to work on.

+I guess also just being done with the exam for now really takes some weight off of my shoulders.

 The game plan for now is
 Short Term: